JoMaseria1/IFCO-Data-Engineering-Challenge/README.md

 - Loading and transforming orders.csv: Import, clean, and prepare data for analysis, then export it as CSV.
 - Loading and transforming invoicing_data.json: Similar to the previous step but for invoicing data.
 - Test completion: Solving the provided tests using the transformed data, with detailed code comments and unit tests.

+While for the Power BI, the following file is provided: